mj221/nft-minter-eth/README.md

 # Master NFT Collection

 Master NFT Collection is an NFT minting platform that mints NFTs that contain a unique combination of snazzy titles just for fun.
 Built with Hardhat and EthersJS.
+Minted NFTs are available at OpenSea (may take several minutes to show up initially).

 NFT Master Collection is live at https://mj221.github.io/nft-minter-eth/ on <b>Rinkeby</b> testnet.
 <hr/>